Xyy-tj/deep-research/README.md

 - **Iterative Research**: Performs deep research by iteratively generating search queries, processing results, and diving deeper based on findings
 - **Intelligent Query Generation**: Uses LLMs to generate targeted search queries based on research goals and previous findings
+- **Academic Sources**: Integrates with Google Scholar via SerpAPI to include academic papers and research in your results
 - **Depth & Breadth Control**: Configurable parameters to control how wide (breadth) and deep (depth) the research goes
 - **Smart Follow-up**: Generates follow-up questions to better understand research needs
 - **Comprehensive Reports**: Produces detailed markdown reports with findings and sources